 Explanation: In order to provide a smooth transition and begin the FY with clear intent and direction, funds are best allocated by Oct 1.
 While WO allocations are often not available by Oct 1, the Region’s experience and knowledge give us the ability to distribute Regional allocations and then provide timely updates as WO budget direction is available.
 The intent of the time frame here is to ensure that by three years out, this is standard practice in the Region.

-Outcome C (3 yrs): Units execute their budgets throughout the year based on quarterly cash flow projections to position the Region to accept and shift funds for optimal results.
+Outcome C (2025): Units execute their budgets throughout the year based on quarterly cash flow projections to position the Region to accept and shift funds for optimal results.